juanpc2018/Amiga-Guide-4000-4000T/README.md

 Condensed as much as possible, "for Dummies". </br>

 Amiga 4000 were the last & best Amiga made for Motorola 68K CPU's, </br>
-has accelerator boards that allow CPU upgrades, </br>
+has optional 3rd party accelerator boards that allow CPU upgrades </br>
-there are different kinds of CPU upgrades, ARM, FPGA, and Real Motorola 68060 CPU's </br> Amiga 500/1000 were much more available = most games were designed for Kickstart 1.3 ROM & 680000 CPU. </br>
+there are different kinds of CPU upgrades: ARM "Bare Metal SW Emulation", FPGA, & Real Motorola 68060 CPU's </br> Amiga 500/1000 were much more common = most games were designed for Kickstart 1.3 ROM & 680000 CPU. </br>

 There were changes over the years to accomodate New technologies "better graphics like AGA custom chips"  </br>
-Motorola also did changes to the CPU's 68 020 030 040 060 to increase speed, less common instructions were removed. </br>
+Motorola also did changes to the CPU's 68k 020 030 040 060 to increase speed, less common instructions were removed. </br>
 architectures were combined in 040 = 030 + 68882 FPU, </br>
 060 was converted to SuperScalar architecture, like SGI RISC CPUs </br>
 with dual pipelines "Pseudo-Parallelism / Early Pre-Dual Core Era" </br>